sebshader/shadylib/README.txt

 This is a pure data library

-Many abstractions and externals are just ports and modifications of existing programs, primarily patches from the pure data help files.
+Many abstractions and externals are just ports and modifications of existing programs, and patches from the pure data help files.

 Some external libraries are needed, primarily zexy and iemlib, and cup/ cupd from ekext.